 Farther on, on the hillside, two men with long poles were carrying on their own rescue operation.
 Seeing Gertrude and her companion, one of them called out, “Throw that baby over here to us.”
 The child came flying through the air across about ten feet of water and landed in the arms of George Skinner—”a gallant colored fellow,” he would be described as later on.

 The Reverend David Beale, pastor of the Presbyterian Church, was at home in the Lincoln Street parsonage, working on his sermon for Sunday, when the flood hit Johnstown shortly after four.
-The Reverend Mr. Beale grabbed the family Bible, his daughter grabbed the canary cage, and his wife switched off the natural gas, all in the brief instant they had to turn from the window and get upstairs.
-By the time they got to the second-floor landing the water was up to their waists.
+The reverend grabbed the family Bible, his daughter grabbed the canary cage, and his wife switched off the natural gas, all in the brief instant they had to turn from the window and get upstairs.
+By the time they got to the second-floor landing, the water was up to their waists.
 As they reached the third floor, a man washed in through the window.

 “Who are you?
 And where are you from?”
 Beale shouted.